folio-org/okapi/doc/guide.md

 program, since we don't have much else to play with.
 This could also happen in real life, if we only have changes in the module descriptor, like we have here.

-We have added a new interface that the module supports, "_tenant".
+We have added a new interface that the module supports: `_tenant`.
 It is a system interface that Okapi will automatically call when the module gets enabled for a tenant.
 Its purpose is to do whatever initialization the module needs, for example to create database tables.